Registration is for our Fall 2023 Course is closed.

-Registration Cancellation/Refund Policies: Cancellations must be received in writing at GVSHP a minimum of six business days prior to the start of the course to receive a refund.
+Registration Cancellation/Refund Policies: Cancellations must be received in writing to Village Preservation a minimum of six business days prior to the start of the course to receive a refund.
 A $25 service fee will be assessed on any refunded monies.
 NO REFUNDS or CREDIT will be given for NO-SHOWS.

 Course Cancellation Policy: Village Preservation reserves the right to cancel the course if a minimum enrollment of 15 is not met.

 Continuing Education Requirements: All real estate licensees must take 22½ hours of NYS continuing education credits every 2 years in order to maintain their license.

 Course Requirements/Completion: No licensed person shall receive credit for any course or course module presented in a classroom setting if he or she is absent from the classroom, during any instructional period, for a period or periods totaling more than 10 percent of the time prescribed for the course.
 Once the course is completed and all requirements are met, certificates will be sent via mail within 5-10 business days.
 Village Preservation also informs the Department of State upon completion of a course.
 However, the student is responsible for the renewal of their license with the Department of State.